What is Staking?

 When you issue the transaction to delegate tokens, the staked tokens and transaction fee are deducted from the addresses you control.
 When you are done delegating, the staked tokens are returned to your address.
 If you earned a reward, it is sent to the address you specified when you delegated tokens.

-Is There a Tool to Check the Health of a Validator?
+Is There a Tool to Check if a Validator is up and running?

 Yes, enter your node ID here.